jakobevangelista/nextauth-clerk-migration/README.md

 ```

-#### We want users to edit their profile (attribute that are not classified as user metadata) in nextauth when they haven't been added to clerk yet, but if they are in clerk, we want them to edit profile information in clerk, this allows them to change profile information during the migration process
+#### We want users to edit their profile (attribute that are not classified as user metadata) in nextauth when they haven't been added to Clerk yet, but if they are in Clerk, we want them to edit profile information in Clerk, this allows them to change profile information during the migration process

 ```js
 // src/app/changePassword/page.tsx